Part II

 The Observer Effect and Quantum Potentiality

 In quantum experiments, measurement is an interaction.
 The setup specifies what question is being asked, and the interaction is not neutral.
-Interpretations vary, but one consistent point is this: the measurement context shapes what gets recorded.
-In many standard accounts, it correlates with what looks like a system resolving from superposition into a definite outcome in measurement.
+Interpretations vary, and one consistent point is this: the measurement context shapes what gets recorded and what becomes legible within the experiment.

 When your nervous system shifts from threat to safety, perception re-sorts.
 You move from survival-filtered perception toward connection-capable perception.
 The world may be the same; your angle of entry is not.